Drazzilb08/daps/README.md

 Finally I'm **not a coder**, this was simply me playing around and killing time at work.
 I know very little about bash about 90% of this was googled and probably is the worst way to go about this process, if you want to clean up the code and make it more presentable or add a feature please make a Pull Request.

 Thanks

+## Neat scripts I've found
+1. [Automatic-Preroll](https://github.com/TheHumanRobot/Automatic-Preroll) This script has been depreciated but I still use it.
+The new version has a GUI.
+2. bullmoose20 has some amazing scripts he writes, most importantly the plex-bloat-fix.py script [here](https://github.com/bullmoose20/Plex-Stuff) I find especially useful.
+3. You can't have a list of scripts to use without including [JBOPS](https://github.com/blacktwin/JBOPS).
+I specifically use the Inactive User script and the kill stream script.

+  If you think there are some other neat ones I should include or try out please let me know.